 Sara has worked in hospitality and primary education in Crete, Jakarta, The Canary Islands, Sihanoukville, and of course her hometown, Manchester, England.
-She's pursuing her Bachelor's in Literature and Journalism at the University of Salford, and contributes to MadeFAIR's voice. i.e. she's the reason people think we're smart and funny .
+She's obtained her Bachelor's in Literature and Journalism from the University of Salford, and contributes to MadeFAIR's voice. i.e. she's the reason people think we're smart and funny .

 MadeFAIR is an online retailer of ethical, sustainable, and Certified Fair Trade clothing and accessories.
 We search for the happy, fashionable medium between $500 leather bags and $3 handicrafts.
 We're based between the sleepy riverside town, Kampot, Cambodia, and the Mile High City, Denver, Colorado, from which all of our inventory is shipped.

 Our business model is grounded in empathy for every person in our supply chain, whether it be the farmer who sows the cotton seed, the vendor who sells factory waste textiles, the craftsmen and women who construct the garment, and you, the customer.

 We're not Spin Doctors or wordsmiths over here.
 We'll always be honest and open about each piece in our shop, so if we missed something, just ask or tell us.